MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

     - Date of operation
     - Status (whether the space inside the truck is still available or not).
     - Action:
-      * Item-list (once clicked, this will display a page containing package details)
+      * Item-list (once clicked, this will display a page containing detail list of packages that are assigned to a specific truck_number)
       * Edit
       * Delete
   * Also from the truck index page, Admin can click on desired truck number to view a readonly details of the truck which will display the folliwng information:
     - Truck number
     - Quantity
     - Available for: (this will show how many more packages can be load into the truck)
-    - Postman in Charge:
+    - Postman in Charge
     - Date of Operation
     - Status
   * Also from the truck index page, under `Action` section, Admin can click on a button called `Item-list` to view a readonly list of every packages that are assigned to that specific truck.
-The page will display the following detals:
+Once this button is clicked, admin will be directed to `detail.blade.php` file and the page will display the following details:
     - Package number
+    - Receiver name
     - Destination address.

 - Functionalities:
-  * One truck can load a maximum of 50 items in a day.
+  * One truck can load a maximum of 50 items.
-  * A message prompt "FULL" will be displayed if a truck has reached maximum limit (when truck's quantity had reached 50 items).
+  * Under status, A message prompting "FULL" will be displayed when a truck has reached maximum limit (when truck's quantity had reached 50 items).
-  * A message prompt "AVAILABLE" will be displayed if a truck can load more items (when truck's quantity is less than 50 items).
+  * Under status, A message prompting "AVAILABLE" will be displayed when a truck can load more items (when truck's quantity is less than 50 items).
-  * In the edit page, on the 'quantity' label, there will be a message displayed indicating how many more packages can be load into the truck. if the truck currently have 25 packages, the message will be "25 more items can be loaded".
+  * In the show page, on the 'quantity' label, there will be a message displayed indicating how many more packages can be load into the truck. if the truck currently have 25 packages, the message will be "25 more items can be loaded".

 - :man: Admin CAN'T: <br/>
   * Assign new package into the truck.
 Assigning new package into a truck can only happen from the Package page.